ChrisCreevey/treedist/README.md

   This sofware returns the pathlength distances between *all* terminal branches of a tree.

-  You must call this software with the name of the file containing the tree
+  This software is called with the name of the file containing the tree

   Usage: `treedist_all <Tree file name> <matrix|vector|text>`